⏮️ Previous chapter: Exhibit A: Because Writing a Fresh Query Is Too Much Work

 The previous chapter was all about anchoring bias, which makes us cling to the first idea we come across.
-This chapter is dedicated to confirmation bias and accessibility bias, which can inhibit innovation when they make us stubbornly stick to unproven ideas.
+This chapter is dedicated to confirmation bias and availability bias, which can inhibit innovation when they make us stubbornly stick to unproven ideas.

 Why is fighting cognitive biases important?
 Because research shows they lead to more bugs and wasted time: